mckenzielee/Qi-Docs/docs/Account_Namespace.rst

 **Parameters**

 ``string tenantId``
-	The identifier of namespace's account.
+	The identifier of Namespace's Account.
 ``string namespaceId``
-	The identifier for the namespace to update.
+	The identifier for the Namespace to update.
 ``Namespace newProperties``
-	The new details to store for the namespace.
+	The new details to store for the Namespace.

 **Security**
-	Allowed by Account Member :ref:`Role <RoleObj>`
+	A :ref:`Namespace <NamespaceObj>` can only be updated if the current principle has Write access.
+            The AccessControlList and Owner can only be updated if the current principle has ManageAccessControl access.

 **Returns**
 	The updated :ref:`Namespace <NamespaceObj>`.